U.S. flag

 c.2500C>Tp.Arg834CysVariant common in Latino population (heterozygote frequency of 0.02); significantly reduces helicase & exonuclease activity in vitro.
 Homozygotes do not exhibit a Werner syndrome phenotype [Kamath-Loeb et al 2017].

-c.3139-1G>CSee footnote 2.Founder variant in the Japanese population; accounts for ~60% of variants in affected persons in this group [Yokote et al 2017]
+c.3139-1G>CSee footnote 2.Founder pathogenic variant in Japanese population; accounts for ~60% of pathogenic variants in affected persons in this population [Yokote et al 2017]

 Variants listed in the table have been provided by the authors.
 GeneReviews staff have not independently verified the classification of variants.